stgogm/semantic-iuos/README.md

 ## Why It Matters

 - **IOU vs DEBT:** We use the term `IOU` instead of `DEBT` to emphasize a more human and constructive tone.
 It's not about guilt — it's about acknowledging areas for growth, with the intent to resolve them.
 An IOU is a promise, not a failure.
 - **AI collaboration:** Because Semantic IOUs are structured and semantically meaningful, they open the door for **AI-assisted refactoring and improvement suggestions**.
 Future tools (or even LLMs) can parse IOUs, interpret their context, and propose or generate targeted improvements automatically.
 - **Not a tool — a convention:** Semantic IOUs is not a static analyzer or platform like SonarQube.
 It's a **developer-friendly convention**, embedded in your workflow, that works alongside tools like Sonar.
 While Sonar finds syntax or logic issues automatically, IOUs capture what only humans can see: architectural shortcuts, intentions, and areas for design improvement.

-- **IOU vs DEBT:** We use the term `IOU` instead of `DEBT` to emphasize a more human and constructive tone.
-It's not about guilt — it's about acknowledging areas for growth, with the intent to resolve them.
-An IOU is a promise, not a failure.

-- **AI collaboration:** Because Semantic IOUs are structured and semantically meaningful, they open the door for **AI-assisted refactoring and improvement suggestions**.
-Future tools (or even LLMs) can parse IOUs, interpret their context, and propose or generate targeted improvements automatically.

 - **Technical debt is inevitable** — but unmanaged debt is dangerous.
 - **Context matters** — marking debt while it's fresh is far better than trying to remember later.
 - **Better team communication** — IOUs create a shared, visible language for debt.